WA House rejects drug possession compromise

 “Harsh penalties don’t dissuade drug usage, but they do have unintended consequences like barring people from housing and services,” said Rep. Chipalo Street, D-Seattle.
 “Please don’t double down on the mistakes of the past and the war on drugs.”

-Republicans also urged “no” votes on the floor.
+Republicans also urged “no” votes during the floor debate.

 “If the state of Washington can’t give meaningful help, I vote no and ask local government to take control,” said Rep. Gina Mosbrucker, R-Goldendale.

-Rep. Greg Cheney, R-Battle Ground, said he believes the compromise bill didn’t require people using illegal drugs to take responsibility.
+Rep. Greg Cheney, R-Battle Ground, said the compromise bill didn’t require people using illegal drugs to take responsibility.

 “They refuse to acknowledge they have a problem and don’t want the help,” he said.
 “At some point, for the safety of the community, they have to go to jail.”